 You can just talk with whoever/whomever answers the phone.

 Even native English speakers get confused by this, because our instinct tells us that whom, not who, should follow the preposition with.
 However, there is another rule in English which dictates that every verb in a tense needs a subject.
 Here, whoever is the correct choice, since the verb answers needs a subject.

-Might there be another situation when, besides addressing the Queen at a tea party, it makes sense to use whom as an object pronoun?
-If you see someone walking a dog, and the dog is so big and strong that it’s all its owner can do to keep up with it, you can ask, without risk of sounding ridiculously formal: Who is walking whom?
+Striking a more formal, educated tone doesn’t have to be the only reason to use whom as the object pronoun.
+Sometimes it’s an elegant way to emphasize a distinction between subject and object.
+If you see someone walking a dog, and the dog is so big and strong that it’s all its owner can do to keep up with it, you can ask, Who is walking whom?